Citizens Bank Money Market Rates: Current APYs and How They Compare

 Citizens Personal Money Market

-- Best viewed as a convenience account rather than a yield tool
+- Designed for convenience rather than yield

-Citizens Quest® Money Market
+Citizens Quest® Money Market — Preferred Rates

 - New money deposits